National Electrical Code Articles and Information |

 intent here is not to have vague text, but to clearly identify the

 circuits.
-This isn’t just for the convenience of the owner.
+This isn’t just for the convenience of the owner or service tech.
 It’s

 also for the use of the first responders (e.g., for stopping an